sctueme/WebEDAforActSt/README.md

 # WebEDAforActSt

-This repository was created just to host an html file containing an EDA for the Activity State repository website.
+This repository was created just to host an html file (index) containing an EDA for the Activity State repository website.